briis/renoweb/README.md

 2. Click the three vertical dots in the upper right corner, and select *Custom repositories*
 3. Add `https://github.com/briis/renoweb` and select *Integration* as Category, and then click *Add*

 You should now be able to find this Integration in HACS.
-After the installation of the files, you must restart Home Assistant, or else you will not be able to add RenoWeb from the Integration Page.
+After the installation of the files, you must restart Home Assistant, or else you will not be able to add Renoweb from the Integration Page.

 If you are not familiar with HACS, or haven't installed it, I would recommend to [look through the HACS documentation](https://hacs.xyz/), before continuing.
 Even though you can install the Integration manually, I would recommend using HACS, as you would always be reminded when a new release is published.